 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

 2. The scan will come up with a list of detected items.
-Click Fix Threats to get the insecure certificate removed from your system.
+Click Fix Threats to get the certificate removed from your system.
 Completing this phase of the cleanup process is most likely to lead to complete eradication of the infection.
-However, it might be a good idea to consider ascertaining the malware is gone for good.
+However, it might be a good idea to consider ascertaining the certificate is gone for good.